gbviktor/ui-manager-for-unity/Documentation~/index.md

 ## Requirements

-This version of `com.package-template` is compatible with the following Unity versions and platforms:
+This package is compatible with the following Unity versions and platforms:

 * 2022.1.2 and later.
 * All platforms supported by Unity are supported